lybsoft/rhythmremote/README.md

 On your phone, select Osu PP Realtime Display.

-Set mode to 4, Set the IP Address to your phone's IP Address, Press Start, Configure the game keybind according to this app (press it on the phone) and you're done.
+Run the PC Client, Set mode to 4, Set the IP Address to your phone's IP Address, Press Start, Configure the game keybind according to this app (press it on the phone) and you're done.